Published by Carl Hedinger. Last Updated on August 19, 2023.

-William B. Umstead State Park in Raleigh (and Cary) is an amazing outdoor escape in the Triangle.
-And considering the fact that it’s surrounded by some of North Carolina‘s busiest highways and Raleigh-Durham International Airport, this park is a welcome retreat.
+William B. Umstead State Park in Raleigh (and Cary) is a unique outdoor escape in the Triangle.
+And because it’s surrounded by some of North Carolina‘s busiest highways and Raleigh-Durham International Airport, this park is a welcome retreat.

-This nearly 6,000-acre park is perfect for a day trip for those seeking out its awesome hiking trails, a gorgeous lake, and really cool chainsaw art.
+This nearly 6,000-acre park is perfect for a day trip for those seeking its awesome hiking trails, a gorgeous lake, and cool chainsaw art.
 Raleigh and Durham are closest but we think you could even make this a great day trip from Greensboro!

 And if you’re interested in exploring Umstead, we’d like to share how you can, including access points, the park’s backstory, and more.
 We’ve covered a lot in this guide, so here’s how we’ve organized it: